-What is Simon AI and how does it help aviation manufacturers with digital twins?
+How does Simon AI help aviation manufacturers with digital twins?

-Simon AI (Simon) is a location IoT analytics platform that helps businesses analyze processes, monitor inventory, and predict outcomes.
-Simon applies its masterful analytics to business processes with the same success that it handles locating assets and materials.
+Simon AI – The Location IoT analytics platform helps businesses analyze processes, monitor inventory, and predict outcomes.
+It applies its masterful analytics to business processes with the same success that it handles locating assets and materials.

-Simon translates all the signals it receives so the managers know where the equipment, assets, and people are at any given point in time.
-Simon locates essential unprocessed materials faster than it is possible for staff working unaided by IoT.
-Simon’s search function posts live notification of asset locations on heat maps and floorplans.
+It translates all the signals it receives so the managers know where the equipment, assets, and people are at any given point in time.
+The platform locates essential unprocessed materials faster than it is possible for staff working unaided by IoT.
+The platform search function posts live notification of asset locations on heat maps and floorplans.
 The system sets off blinking lights on asset tags for easier discovery.
 The remarkable results mean that staff spends less nonproductive time searching for the assets that the business requires for the next phase of production.

-Notably, Simon is “technology-agnostic” which means it works uniformly and efficiently over multiple platforms.
-It does not matter whether Simon needs to communicate using:
+Notably, our cloud platform is “technology-agnostic” which means it works uniformly and efficiently over multiple platforms.

 Such flexibility is critical to the aviation industry where thousands of small parts require tracking.

 Simon AI can integrate easily via Application Programming Interfaces (APIs) with other third-party management tools, such as:

 - Bluetooth Low Energy (BLE) gateways and tags